-- RTFs submit counts for full time enrollment, average daily attendance, contract days, and additional days of instruction. - Fund the RTF students at the level of Category D for Students with Disabilities. - Adjust the funding in the Amended Budget Cycle based on the average daily attendance data.
+- RTFs submit counts for full time enrollment and average daily attendance - Fund the RTF students at the level of Category D for Students with Disabilities. - Provide additional funding for counselors at a ratio of 1:35 (\$1,127 per student) and Maintenance & Operations (\$100 per student) that is equivalent to QBE allocations for counselors and M&O allocations. - These amounts are totaled to provide a grant allocation to each RTF. - Adjust the funding in the Amended Budget Cycle based on the average daily attendance data.